GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/docs/developer/HOWTO_Dev_Env_macOS.md

          do not want to override Apple's version of LLVM globally, you can manually add `/usr/local/opt/llvm/bin` to your path only in shells you are using to build this project.
+         Neither action is necessary for the BVS build system to work properly.

 Clang-Format
 ------------